whiterabb17/medusa/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Medusa is an anti-vm framework.
+Medusa is an anti-vm framework.<br>
-Written in Golang in order to support Red Team operations and Pentesters during engagements.
+Written in Golang in order to support Red Team operations and Pentesters during engagements.<br>
 Medusa is designed for Windows environment!<br/>
 !!I'm not responsible for your acts!!